wix-incubator/wml/readme.md

 wml will not start listening to changes until you start it by running `wml start`.

-Eace link is given an unique id, you can see all links and their ids by running `wml list`.
+Each link is given an unique id, you can see all links and their ids by running `wml list`.
+Links are saved to `src/links.json` in your `wml` install directory, meaning that your configuration is specific to that `wml` install.

 #### rm